somenath203/Tweeets/README.md

 - **Django**: Used as the main web framework for building the application.

-- **Jinja Templating Engine**: Provides the structure for the front-end, rendering dynamic content on the pages.
+- **Django Templating Engine**: Used to dynamically render HTML templates with data from the backend.

 - **SQLite3 (db.sqlite3)**: A lightweight database used to store tweets and user information.